bauer-alex/fuzzyclara/paper/paper.md

 # Statement of Need

-Partitioning clustering algorithms aim to find reasonable groupings (*clusters*) of a set of observations based on a predefined number of cluster.
+Partitioning clustering algorithms aim to find reasonable groupings (*clusters*) of a set of observations based on a predefined number of clusters.
-Medoid-based versions of this strategy build clusters based on *medoids*, one observation per cluster best representing its typical characteristics.
+Medoid-based versions of this strategy build clusters based on *medoids*, i.e. one observation per cluster best representing its typical characteristics.
-The most prominent representative of medoid-based clustering is the *partitioning around medoids* (PAM) algorithm, which is considered a robust method for many data situations [@kaufman_rousseeuw_2009].
+The most prominent representative of medoid-based clustering is the *partitioning around medoids* (PAM) algorithm, which is robust applicable to many data situations [@kaufman_rousseeuw_2009].

 The PAM algorithm, however, suffers from two drawbacks.
-First, the estimation is often only hardly or not at all feasible in large data situations with thousands of observations.
+First, its estimation is often only hardly or not at all feasible in large data situations with thousands of observations.
-The algorithm requires the computation of a (dis)similarity matrix between all observations which scales quadratically ($O(n^2)$) in terms of runtime and memory usage.
+The algorithm requires the computation of a (dis)similarity matrix between all observations, scaling quadratically ($O(n^2)$) in terms of runtime and memory usage.
 Sampling-based algorithms such as CLARA
 (TODO Kaufman Rousseeuw 1986, so zitiert wie in deren 2009'er Buch) or